djkormo/mlnet-tutorial/docs/testing-models/README.md

 # Testing models
-In the previous section we've looked at training models in ML.NET.
-In this section we'll expand the training pipeline with some testing logic.
+In the previous section, we've looked at training models in ML.NET.
+In this section, we'll expand the training pipeline with some testing logic.

 We'll cover the following topics: